crisprVerse/Tutorials/Design_CRISPRa/README.md

 As an example to demonstrate selecting gRNAs for CRISPRa, suppose we want to activate the human KRAS gene using the SpCas9 nuclease.
-To accomplish this we will want our gRNAs to target the region upstream of the KRAS TSS; let’s consider the window 0-500bp immediately upstream of the TSS.
+To accomplish this we will want our gRNAs to target the region upstream of the KRAS TSS; let’s consider the window containing 500bp immediately upstream of the TSS.
 We first need to retrieve the TSS coordinates for KRAS.
 These data are conveniently stored in the `crisprDesignData` package as `tss_human` (for more information on `tss_human` and how to create similar TSS annotation objects, see the [Building a gene annotation object](https://github.com/crisprVerse/Tutorials/tree/master/Building_Gene_Annotation) tutorial).